For all Preschool questions, contact:

 I live out of district, can I still enroll?

 In district families will have priority for enrollment.
 The district does anticipate being able to offer preschool to out of district families.
 Out of district families enrolled in preschool will still need to follow all open enrollment policies outlined by the School Board for school-aged years (Kindergarten).
-North Bend Elementary and Tiffin Elementary are currently closed to open enrollment.
+Oak Hill Elementary, Clear Creek Elementary, North Bend Elementary and Tiffin Elementary are currently closed to open enrollment for preschool.